heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 ![Analysis](images/how-to-guide-compression-view-action-taken.png)

-A compressed file is created into the same directory.
-Data is stored as bytes.
+A compressed/uncompressed file is created into the same directory where the accessed file is located.
+In compressed files data is stored as bytes.

 ## Analysis-tests view
 In the GUI's 'analysis-tests' view user can create new randomly created test material or run analysis-tests on the files located in the configured test-folder.